 "I spoke with him almost every day," the website’s co-founder, Cuauthémoc Morgan, told CPJ.
 "Max covered high-impact crimes in La Paz, and because the state is suffering a wave of violence since the summer of 2014, he published his stories very regularly."

 Morgan also said that in November 2016, unknown individuals left a banner with a threat against the website at its office in Los Cabos, south of La Paz.
-He added that he and others involved with Colectivo Pericú are currently considering requesting safety measures with the federal Protection Mechanism for Journalists.
+He added that he and others involved with Colectivo Pericú are currently considering requesting safety measures with the Federal Mechanism for the Protection of Human Rights Defenders and Journalists.